gpdowney/lightweightLSAT/pages/reason/conditionals.md

 Conditional logic is absolute, but also limited.
 There's lots we don't know.

-We don't know that kale is the only way to be healthy.
-And we don't even know that anyone actually eats kale.
+We don't know that `kale` is the only way to be `healthy`.
+And we don't even know that anyone actually eats `kale`.

 ## Conditionals are rules.